The Former Division of Immunology, Infection & Inflammatory Diseases is now part of the School of Immunology & Microbial Sciences.

-The Division’s main areas of focus are defined in part by its component Departments and Centres, whose potential for collaboration help define our multi-disciplinary strengths and opportunities.
+The former Division’s main areas of focus are defined in part by its component Departments and Centres, whose potential for collaboration help define our multi-disciplinary strengths and opportunities.
 To find out more, visit each of our Department sites.

 Academic Department of Rheumatology